thosgood/this-weeks-finds/markdown/151-200/week174.md

 > The walking adjunction is much older than the 1986 paper by Schanuel
 > and Street.
 Back in 1970, Pumplün published a paper: Eine Bemerkung
 > über Monaden und adjungierte Funktoren, Math.
 Annalen 185 (1970),
 > 329-377.
-The small bicategory \"walking adjunction\" definitely was in
+The small bicategory "walking adjunction" definitely was in
-> that paper, but I don\'t recall whether it was explicitly formulated
+> that paper, but I don't recall whether it was explicitly formulated
 > or not.

 Andree Ehresmann added:

-> On the \"walking adjunction\"
+> On the "walking adjunction"
 >
-> I don\'t know the Pumplun\'s paper cited by Wyler.
+> I don't know the Pumplun's paper cited by Wyler.
 But there is
-> another reference at about the same time; indeed, the \"walking
+> another reference at about the same time; indeed, the "walking
-> adjunction\" has been explicitly constructed and studied in the paper
+> adjunction" has been explicitly constructed and studied in the paper
 > of Auderset:
 >
-> > \"Adjonction et monade au niveau des 2-categories\"
+> > "Adjonction et monade au niveau des 2-categories"
 >
-> published in \"Cahiers de Top. et Geom.
-Diff.\" XV-1 (1974), 3-20.
+> published in "Cahiers de Top. et Geom.
+Diff."
+XV-1 (1974), 3-20.
 >
-> More formally it could also be called \"the 2-sketch of an
+> More formally it could also be called "the 2-sketch of an
-> adjunction\" in the terminology in my paper with Charles Ehresmann:
+> adjunction" in the terminology in my paper with Charles Ehresmann:
 >
-> > \"Categories of sketched structures\", in the \"Cahiers\" XIII-2
+> > "Categories of sketched structures", in the "Cahiers" XIII-2
 > > (1972),
 >
-> reprinted in \"Charles Ehresmann: Oeuvres completes et commentees\"
+> reprinted in "Charles Ehresmann: Oeuvres completes et commentees"
 > Part IV-2.

 Bill Lawvere added: